 To this end, a PAGES-sponsored workshop held in Sitges, Spain, in September 2018, brought together members of the climate modeling community with paleoecologists and archaeologists working on land use and land cover (LULC) to design experiments that test how our products affect simulations of the climate-carbon cycle, in order to identify which data are most pertinent and refine our reconstructions accordingly.
 A Special Issue of the PAGES Magazine discusses these in detail.

-Preliminary products of LandCover6k will be included in the next round of PMIP testing, scheduled for Spring 2019.
-This workshop, which will coincide with the results of these experiments, will provide a forum for the wider LandCover6k network – archaeologists, paleoecologists, climate modelers – to evaluate and refine our data collection protocols, plan publications and other modes of dissemination and communication, and develop strategies for future products and experiments.
-These discussions will be essential for the continued success of LandCover6k and, if our predictions as to the importance of ALCC within the climate cycle are borne out by the PMIP tests, for that of the next generation of paleoclimate reconstructions.
+This workshop will provide a forum for the wider LandCover6k network – archaeologists, paleoecologists, climate modelers – to evaluate and refine our data collection protocols, plan publications and other modes of dissemination and communication, and develop strategies for future products and experiments.
+These discussions will be essential for the continued success of LandCover6k and for that of the next generation of paleoclimate reconstructions.

 University Museum of Archaeology and Anthropology

-Numbers are limited to 35, however there will be space for ca. five additional interested scientists who may apply for an invitation.
+Numbers for in-person attendees will be limited based on the pandemic protocols, however there may be space for up 35 attendees.
 We will also hold a public keynote lecture one evening.